 Fat content tends to increase during lactation as milk production decreases.
 The result is that the relative proportion of protein to fat (protein/fat ratio or P/F) is highest at the peak of lactation (about 60 days of lactation) and lowest at the end of lactation.
 Protein distribution also changes during lactation with resulting effects on cheese ripening and flavour.
 In particular, the proportion of alpha-caseins decrease during lactation while the proportion of beta-casein increases.

 Depending on the relative demand for butter fat versus milk non-fat solids, there may be incentive to change the relative proportions of milk protein and fat.
 The only short term means to do this is by changing the diet.
 Generally less roughage and more high energy feeds will encourage lower fat content with little decrease in protein content to provide a higher P/F ratio.

 Seasonal variation in milk composition is most important to cheese yield efficiency and composition control.
-Some important seasonal effects are listed below and illustrated in Figure 4.1.
+Some important seasonal effects are listed below and illustrated to the right.
 These observations are based on Ontario data.